sxs-collaboration/spectre/docs/Installation/QuickStartWithDockerAndVSCode.md

 ## Interactively debug a SpECTRE test

 Visual Studio Code includes graphical debugging.
-Press `Shift+Command+P` and run `Debugging: Start Debugging` in Visual Studio Code.
+Press `Shift+Command+P` (Mac) or `Shift+Control+P` (Windows/Linux) and run `Debugging: Start Debugging` in Visual Studio Code.
 Then, wait for a little while as the debugger loads (this can take a few minutes).
 You can now debug, stepping into and over lines of code.

 The executable and arguments that will be debugged are set in `.vscode/launch.json`.
 To debug a specific test, use